rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 ## Some Kind (of monsters)

 _Kinds_ are the types of types, more or less.
-To be more formal, a kind is actually more of an arity specifier.
+A kind is more of an arity specifier.
 We use the character `*` to refer to kinds.

 `*` is the kind of simple and concrete types.
-A concrete type is a type that doesn't take any type of parameters.
+A concrete type is a type that doesn't take any parameters.

 What about type constructors?
 Let's take a step back.
 A (value) constructor is nothing more than a function that takes a tuple of values in input and returns a new value.